The 24x7 Trap

 On another Sunday morning, my bank branch was open, mainly because the bank across the street adopted Sunday hours.
 Inside, the mood was somber and the air was stale.
 The ventilation system was dialed back to account for fewer people.
 Normally, the tellers were friendly and engaging, offering lollipops to customers with children.
 Looking into the tellers' eyes, I could see they just hoped to make it through the day.

 I never went back on a Sunday.
-Fortunately, the extend hours at the bank was a short-lived and failed experiment.
+Fortunately, the extended hours at the bank was a short-lived and failed experiment.
 As for the mail carrier (and my conscience), I was able to turn off Amazon Sunday deliveries.

 For a stretch¹, I too, have found myself working long unrewarding hours.
 For one stock exchange, testing software over the weekend involved working Friday night into midnight to setup.
 Actual testing started Saturday morning at 7am and work would continue till 5pm as we had to make sure the systems were properly restored for Monday production.
 Like the bank tellers, we all just hoped to make it through the day.